marina601/easy-cocktail-recipes/README.md

    - API used to get cocktail recipes into recipe cards

 11. [Email-JS](https://www.emailjs.com/)
-   - API used to submit contact form and send automated emails to the user.
+   - API is used to submit a contact form and send automated emails to the user.

 12. [Grammarly](https://www.grammarly.com/)
     - Used to fix the thousands of grammar errors across the project.